132nd-vWing/OPUF-Brief/Docs/NOTAM/NOTAM_09.md

 All ATC calls on Al Minhad TWR: 121.2 <br>
 Ground, TWR and Approach merged on TWR Freq.

+## Aircraft locations
+All F/A-18C aircrafts are moved forward and are located at AL MINHAD for this mission. <br>
+(Make sure to grab a F/A-18C at Al Minhad and not at Al Dahfra when joining the server).

 ## AWACS Instructions